South AsiaERIKS Development Partner

 In India close to all children go to school and economic development is in full swing.
 However, the gaps are great; millions of people are still living in exclusion and poverty.
 Malnourishment and child labour are still big issues.
 Discrimination against girls and women is deep-rooted in society and domestic violence is daily experienced by way too many.

 Where governmental health efforts have been inadequate, ERIKS partner has identified the gaps and what can be done to reach the community and reduce child mortality.
-Village committees are activated to monitor activities implemented by the government and make them accountable.
+Village committees are activated to monitor activities implemented by the government health organization and make them accountable.
 Health- and childcare workers are trained to reach women and children in need of maternal- and child health care.

 In Bangladesh ERIKS works for girls and boys to have access to health, education and protection.
 Communities living under constant threat of flooding are equipped with disaster preparedness and improve their living conditions to better counter recurring floods.

 Bangladesh is one of the world’s most densely populated countries, with its people crammed into a delta of rivers that empties into the Bay of Bengal.
 In addition, since 2017 the country hosts the world’s largest refugee camp.
-Over the last ten years, Bangladesh has made significant progress in social development indicators such as female secondary schooling, fertility decline, infant mortality and child immunization.
+Over the last ten years, Bangladesh has made significant progress in social development indicators such as female secondary schooling, infant mortality and child immunization.
 This despite a low per capita income and deep-rooted governance problems including corruption.
 However, many challenges remain; many children still lack access to health care and education.
 Child marriages and child labour are commonplace.